navcoin/NavHub/content/news/2018-05-30-developer-content-manifestos-retesting-navcoin-4-2-0.md

 ![NavCoin Italia Merchant Map](/images/uploads/screen-shot-2018-05-29-at-8.38.45-am.png)

-On Reddit, Jonathan reports that he’s considering starting a community Twitter account.
-He hopes that adding another communication channel will encourage better networking among members.
+On Reddit, Jonathan reports he wants to collect existing accounts from the community in a comprehensive list in order to boost the community's reach.
+If you run or know of any NavCoin social channels, head on over to the thread and let him know.
 Nice one Jonathan.

 <https://www.reddit.com/r/NavCoin/comments/8msip2/navcoin_community_twitter_account_collection>